 Emerald Bay State Park

 Emerald Bay State Park is located on the California side of Lake Tahoe, about 20 minutes away from South Lake Tahoe.
-It was considered a National Natural Landmark in 1969 by the federal Department of Interior.
-It features a beautiful castle, which is known as Vikingsholm, Fannette Island, and Eagle Falls.
+In 1969, it was considered a National Natural Landmark by the federal Department of Interior.
+It features a beautiful castle (known as Vikingsholm), Fannette Island, and Eagle Falls.

 Just like every other landmark at Lake Tahoe, the parking lot tends to get full pretty quickly.
-Therefore, if you’re planning to drive to Emerald Bay State Park, arrive early, or be prepared to wait a while to find a parking spot.
+So if you’re planning to drive to Emerald Bay State Park, arrive early or be prepared to wait a while to find a parking spot.